 1 large beet

-(or any other veggie that can be shredded!)
+2 carrots (or any veggie that can be shredded)

 minced garlic- however much you like

 Shred/grate the veggies, and be sure to squeeze out excess water in the zucchini.